 A payment intent is a uniquely identified request that drives one deterministic settlement workflow.

 An adapter boundary is a stable interface that isolates app logic from node-specific APIs.
+This is a common software architecture pattern applied here to Lightning node interaction.

 A pilot corridor is a tightly scoped route with fixed policy rules and measurable reliability thresholds.